A Tale of Two Kitties: Plot

 Two cats, Babbit and Catstello, are looking for food to alleviate their hunger.
-Babbit gets a ladder when they see a bird (Tweety) on top of a frail tree.
+Babbit gets a ladder when they see a bird (Tweety; then-called Orson) on top of a frail tree.
 Catstello is at first reluctant, but manages to go up the ladder.
-As Babbit demands his partner to get the bird, Catstello experiences "heightrophobia" and falls down the ladder after failing to catch Tweety from his nest.
+As Babbit demands his partner to get the bird, Catstello experiences "heightrophobia" and falls down the ladder after failing to catch Orson from his nest.
 Babbit then puts Catstello in the following attempts to catch the bird to only end in vain: